allvm/allvm-tools/docs/ALLVMFormat.md

 # Zip Contents

 ## Bitcode
 The main relevant file in the container is the `main.bc` file, that contains the main bitcode for the executable.
 This file is always required.

-Additional bitcode files may be provided, which are expected to be linked into main.bc in an unspecified manner.
+Additional bitcode files may be provided, which are expected to be linked into `main.bc` in an unspecified manner.

 ## Non-bitcode

-Other files in the container contain analysis summaries, executable code caches, optimized file dependencies, etc. Most of these files are optional.
+Other files in the container contain analysis summaries, executable code caches, optimized file dependencies, etc.
+Most of these files are optional.

 ## Metadata

-Mandatory file with fixed name 'metadata.inf'.
+Mandatory file with fixed name `metadata.inf`.

 Contains following mandatory and optional fields: